This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Hearing or vision problems[7]

-How is Hypertonic Cerebral Palsy Treated?
+How Is Hypertonic Cerebral Palsy Treated?

 Physical therapy is highly recommended for children with hypertonic cerebral palsy.
 Therapists can create a customized program for your child to help with balance, coordination, and muscle lengthening and strengthening.